privacyguides/privacyguides.org/docs/basics/vpn-overview.md

 ## Should I use encrypted DNS with a VPN?

 Unless your VPN provider hosts the encrypted DNS servers, **no**.
 Using DOH/DOT (or any other form of encrypted DNS) with third-party servers will simply add more entities to trust and does **absolutely nothing** to improve your privacy/security.
 Your VPN provider can still see which websites you visit based on the IP addresses and other methods.
-Instead of just trusting your VPN provider, you are now trusting both the VPN provider and the DNS provider.
+Instead of trusting only your VPN provider, you are now trusting both the VPN provider **and** the DNS provider.

 A common reason to recommend encrypted DNS is that it helps against DNS spoofing.
 However, your browser should already be checking for [TLS certificates](https://en.wikipedia.org/wiki/Transport_Layer_Security#Digital_certificates) with **HTTPS** and warn you about it.
 If you are not using **HTTPS**, then an adversary can still just modify anything other than your DNS queries and the end result will be little different.

-Needless to say, **you shouldn't use encrypted DNS with Tor**.
-This would direct all of your DNS requests through a single circuit and would allow the encrypted DNS provider to deanonymize you.
+**You shouldn't use encrypted DNS with Tor**.
+This will direct all of your DNS requests through a single circuit and allow the encrypted DNS provider to deanonymize you.

 ## Should I use Tor *and* a VPN?